zopefoundation/fanstatic/doc/compilers.rst

   Compiles and minifies all Resources declared in the given package.

-Fanstatic also provides a hook into :pypi:`setuptools` to run compilers during sdist creation, so you can package and deploy the compiled resources and don't need any of the compilers in the production environment.
+Fanstatic also provides a hook into ``setuptools`` to run compilers during sdist creation, so you can package and deploy the compiled resources and don't need any of the compilers in the production environment.
 To use this, add the following to the ``setup()`` call in your package's ``setup.py``::